eddraz/qwik-deno-docker/README.md

 ## Initial Setup

 1. Clone the repository
+2. For production deployments only (execute once after creating your `.env` file):
-2. Configure your repository name in `package.json`:
+   - Configure your repository name in `package.json`
-   - Locate the `prepare.env.file` script
+   - Locate the `prepare.env.file` script in the package.json file
    - Replace `eddraz/qwik-deno-docker` with your repository name

 ## Prerequisites